pokt-network/docs/paths/node-runner/zero-to-node/README.md

 # Introduction

-This is a step-by-step guid for setting up a Pocket validator node.
-The goal is to provide as much detail as possible while also keeping things clear and easy follow.
+This is a step-by-step guide for setting up a Pocket validator node.
+The goal is to provide as much detail as possible while also keeping things clear and simple to follow.

 This guide is broken down into five sections: